karlcswanson/micboard/README.md

 ## Developer Information
 ### Building Micboard
-### Electron Wrapper (the Mac app)
+#### Electron Wrapper (the Mac app)
 There are a few different layers to the electron wrapper for micboard.

 The frontend is written in JavaScript. [webpack](https://webpack.js.org) packages js, css, and font dependencies into a minified and distributable file.

-The Shure communications part of micboard is written in python. [pyinstaller](https://pyinstaller.readthedocs.io/en/stable/) packages a python interpreter, micboard, and its dependencies into a single executable.
+The Micboard Server is written in python. [pyinstaller](https://pyinstaller.readthedocs.io/en/stable/) packages a python interpreter, micboard, and its dependencies into a single executable.

 Electron-builder wraps this executable into a macOS menu bar app.